 Most people have a myocardial perfusion scan without any problems.
 It is possible, although rare, that the exercise or the medication that makes your heart beat faster could cause an abnormal heart rhythm (arrhythmia) or heart attack (myocardial infarction).
 The medication that makes your heart beat faster may, occasionally, make some people 'wheezy'.
 The risk of this happening is higher if you have asthma or other lung conditions.

 The term 'radioactivity' may sound alarming.
-But, the levels of radioactive chemicals used in radionuclide scans are very small and considered to be safe, and they leave the body quickly.
+However, the levels of radioactive chemicals used in radionuclide scans are very small and considered to be safe, and they leave the body quickly.
 The dose of radiation that your body receives is very small.
 In many cases, the level of radiation involved is not much different to a series of a few normal X-rays.
 However:

 - As with any other types of radiation (such as X-ray), there is a small risk that the gamma rays may affect an unborn child.
 So, tell your doctor if you are pregnant or if you may be pregnant.